What is it for?

 - 1

-- At a minimum, you'll need a spreadsheet of events with columns for latitude and longitude, for example:
+At a minimum, you'll need a spreadsheet of points with columns for latitude and longitude, for example:

 -